 - Make a plan for storage.
 Talk with your boss or your HR department about your options for storing expressed milk.
 If your office has an employee break room with a fridge, that might be an option.
 If not, you can bring an insulated bag or a cooler and ice packs to store your expressed milk.
 Just remember to put it in the fridge or freezer and soon as you get home.

 - Create a schedule.
 Nurse your baby in the morning before you go to work, and then plan your pumping sessions during the day for when your baby would be eating if you were together.
 How much you’ll need to pump at work will vary for everyone, but generally speaking, every three to four hours is typical.
 Set alarms or reminders on your phone, so you don’t get too caught up in work and forget.
 As you get further into your breastfeeding journey, you may also be able to experiment with spacing out pumping times—just be cautious, as you don’t want to impact your supply.
 Everyone is different, but some pumping parents are able to space out pumpings without diminishing their supply, while others will need a regular, consistent schedule.
+Not having regular pump breaks can also run the risk of your breasts getting engorged and you ending up with clogged ducts or mastitis, which can be very painful and cause you to miss work.

 - Grab the right gear.
 The Affordable Care Act (ACA) requires insurance plans to cover the cost of a breast pump.
 Contact your insurance provider to learn more about your breast pump options and which types are available to you for free.
 In addition to a breast pump and parts, a hands-free pump like the Elvie or Willow pump or a pumping bra for hands-free pumping can make pumping at work easier and quicker by allowing you to pump both sides at the same time.
 A pumping storage bag can also help transport your supplies back and forth from the office to home.